OgBek/library-management-system/README.md

 A web application built for the Simple Library Management System Coding Challenge.
 It features a Frappe Framework 15 backend with a custom REST API and a standalone React + TypeScript frontend for managing books, members, and loans.
 The app implements all required user stories (US-01 to US-10) and one stretch goal (SS-03: CSV export) and SS -02 with approximately 80% feature completion, prioritizing core functionality within the time constraints.

+## Demo

+Watch the demo video to see all user stories (US-01 to US-10) and the CSV export (SS-03) in action:

+All demo assets are available in this [Google Drive folder](https://drive.google.com/drive/folders/1-XshL3Vr4-RIz7L-V58SFpBQArsKBkfN?usp=drive_link).

 ##Features

 Book CRUD (US-01): Create, view, edit, and delete books (Title, Author, Publish Date, ISBN) via a custom frontend.